AngleProtocol/merkl-docs/merkl-mechanisms/types-of-campaign.md

 * **Boost Your Lending and Borrowing APRs (except for Silo and Radiant):** Are you a user looking to boost your APRs for lending or reduce your owned APRs for borrowing?
 To start earning additional rewards on your lending or borrowing positions, access the Merkl's app, then connect your wallet, and type the name of the protocol you want to add your borrowing or lending position in the search bar to find the opportunity that suits you best.
 You can also filter or click on the following [link](https://app.merkl.xyz/?action=lend%2Cborrow) to see all of the lending or borrowing opportunities.

-### Incentivize any V2 liquidity pool
+### Incentivize a Constant Product Liquidity Pool (such as on UnisWapV2)

 #### For Incentive Providers

-* **Learn How to Configure a Liquidity Pool V2 Incentive Campaign:** Are you an Incentive Provider (IP) looking to learn how to configure a Liquidity Pool V2 incentive campaign?
+* **Learn How to Configure a Constant Product Liquidity Pool Incentive Campaign:** Are you an Incentive Provider (IP) looking to learn how to configure a Constant Product Liquidity Pool incentive campaign?
 Go check this [page](../distribute-with-merkl/types-of-campaign/erc20-incentivization-campaign.md) to learn how to get started.
-* **Start a Liquidity Pool V2 Incentive Campaign:** Ready to start a Liquidity Pool V2 incentive campaign?
-Access the "Token Balance (Create an ERC20 campaign)" campaign creator mode by clicking on this [link](https://app.merkl.xyz/create/hold).
+* **Start a Constant Product Liquidity Pool Incentive Campaign:** Ready to start a Constant Product Liquidity Pool incentive campaign?
+Access the *Token Balance (Create an ERC20 campaign)* campaign creator mode by clicking on this [link](https://app.merkl.xyz/create/hold).
 Don't forget to **whitelist the token you'll be using as a reward** by filling out this [form](https://tally.so/r/3y2bqx).

 #### For users

-* **Boost Your V2 Liquidity Pools APRs:** Are you a user looking to boost your Liquidity Pool V2 APRs?
-Access Merkl's website to start earning additional rewards on your Liquidity Pool V2 positions.
-Connect your wallet, filter by "Provide Liquidity" on Actions to find the best opportunity, or click on this [link](https://app.merkl.xyz/?action=pool).
+* **Boost Your Constant Product Liquidity Pools APRs:** Are you a user looking to boost your Constant Product Liquidity Pool APRs?
+Access Merkl's website to start earning additional rewards on your Constant Product Liquidity Pool positions.
+Connect your wallet, filter by *Provide Liquidity* on Actions to find the best opportunity, or click on this [link](https://app.merkl.xyz/?action=pool).

 ### Incentivizing Token Balance (wBTC, ETH, USDa, EURa, etc.)